Had It Up to “Ihr”? 4 Key Uses of This Multifaceted German Word

 Can you spot it?
 Take a closer look at those two uses of ihren…

-The sentence in which the Ihren means “your” is sporting a capitalized “i” at the beginning of the word.
+The sentence in which the Ihren means “your” is has a capitalized “i” at the beginning of the word.
 It’s this key grammatical difference that helps you spot which meaning ihr has taken.
-In formal German, it’s not only Ihr that’s capitalized, Sie also gets the special treatment—it’s this pointer that helps you to fully understand the context in which the word is being used.

 Unfortunately, there’s no way to tell whether words are capitalized or not in spoken German.
 But usually, you’ll have a clear grasp of the context from the rest of the conversation.

 So there we have it, everything you need to know about the four different uses of ihr.
+You’ll find that knowing all about ihr will help to widen your use of everyday German!

 Another way to practice what you’ve learned here is through listening to authentic German.
 You’ll be able to familiarize yourself with how native speakers use these words.

 YouTube has a lot of videos in German, though not all come with subtitles or have high-quality content.
-FluentU is another option for learning with authentic videos, and this program does come with accurate and interactive subtitles.
+FluentU is another option for learning with authentic videos, and this language learning program does come with accurate and interactive subtitles.
 Plus, each video in the library is vetted by a language expert, so you’ll find plenty of good content here.

 The more you practice how and when to use ihr, the more natural it will get for you!